 After all, the Leica M is a design statement, a masterpiece of a camera.
 The silver Leica M10 is stylish over-the-top.

-I've been using the “Rock'n'Roll” leather straps from Tie Her Up on most of my cameras for the last year or more.
+I've been using the “Rock'n'Roll” leather straps from Rock'n'Roll Straps on most of my cameras for the last year or more.
 The Leica M10 is a slimmer body, but I didn't notice it much.
 Then Tie Her Up made their special Leica M10 edition of the “Rock'n'Roll” strap, which is thinner than the usual one, and that actually made a difference.